 13. Loss of Appetite

-IBS symptoms like abdominal cramping, bloating, and irregular bowel movements can cause a loss of appetite.
-This can lead to weight loss if you take in fewer calories than you should.
+Women suffering from IBS symptoms can experience a loss of appetite leading to weight loss from taking in fewer calories than they should.

 Diagnosing IBS